Szaitan/szaitan/README.md

 ## Hi everyone, I'm Michał Krepiniewicz👋

-* 😄 I've been working mostly with Python for almost 2 years,
+* On daily basis I'm civils project manager who found interest in programming.
+* 😄 My journey with programming started in 2022 with Python and remains till today,
-* ⚡ I learned Go and JavaScript in this year (2024),
+* ⚡ I learned CI/CD, Docker, Go in this year (2024),
 * 📫 Here is my Linekdin: https://www.linkedin.com/in/micha%C5%82-krepiniewicz-b21161178/
-* 🔭 Most of my time, I'm spending learning and improving my programming skills.
+* 🔭 Most of my free time, I'm spending learning and improving my programming skills.
 <!--
 **Szaitan/szaitan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.